openpharma/rbqmR/README.md

 ### Without historical data

-> TO DO: Revise to use built-in `rbqmR` functions.

 Especially early in development of a new compound, project teams often say they have no idea about what values of various metrics that could be used to define QTLs might be.
 For conventionally defined QTLs this can